imronuke/KOMODO/docs/geom.md

 (TILL END)
 ```

-We now made the node sizes more uniform.
+We just made the node sizes more uniform now.
 First, we divided the 70 cm bottom reflector into 7 nodes (means 10 cm node size).
 We also divided other z-direction assembly size two each to make them more uniform.